zY2EZHVByG/Logo2PWM/README.md

 Please check [**_this article_**](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-4023-9) for demos, design and algorithms.

+####To compile and run executable
-To compile, install MATLAB compiler runtime 9.0; in MATLAB, input:
+Install MATLAB compiler runtime 9.0; in MATLAB, input:

 ```
 >> mcc -m f_logo_to_PWM_publish.m